jf-tech/omniparser/doc/gettingstarted.md

 CSV has a very simple IDR representation: each data line is mapped to an IDR tree, where each column is mapped to the tree's leaf nodes.
-So for our sample input csv here, the first data line would be represented like the following IDR:
+So for our sample input csv here, the first data line would be represented by the following IDR:
 ```
 |
 +--"DATE"